-We ask you about your databases.
+We ask you about your databases and SQL Server instance.
 What sort of data loss do you expect your system to allow?
 What keeps you up at night?
 Is someone receiving the alerts from your databases when they aren’t healthy?

-We perform our 39-point SQL Server Health Check that collects data about your databases, instances, and servers.
+We perform our detailed SQL Server Health Check that collects data about your databases, instances, and servers.
 Our team compares the findings with your expectations from the interview.

 Within a week of the interview, we are delivering a full findings report in a follow-up meeting with you and your technical team.
 You get an action plan to remove the risks so you know for sure what’s right, what’s lacking, and how to make it all work.

 100% “We’ll Make it Right” Guarantee!